EGaraldi/corecon/paper/paper.md

 *plots* when the authors are unavailable (e.g. because they haved moved on to a different career) or unwilling to share the data, a tedious and error-prone task and a sub-standard scientific practice.

-We tackle these
+I tackle these
 issues through a systematic collection of published constraints on physical properties of the Universe during the EoR.
-This collection is wrapped in a python module named `CoReCon (acronym for Collection of Reionization Constraint) that we present in this paper.
-We start by introducing the goals and design choices of `CoReCon`, then move on to a description of its features, followed by a review of the available constraints at the time of publication.
-We close this paper discussing desirable future developments and with a pledge to the community.
+This collection is wrapped in a python module named `CoReCon (acronym for Collection of Reionization Constraint) that
+I present in this paper.
+I start by introducing the goals and design choices of `CoReCon`, then move on to a description of its features, followed by a review of the available constraints at the time of publication.
+I close this paper discussing desirable future developments and with a pledge to the community.

 # Overview